You are here: Home > Your visit > Patient leaflets > Instructions for the application of topical Aldara (5% Imiquimod)

 What is Aldara?

-prescribed for a condition or in a manner not included in the original studies used for regulatory approval, but studies have shown this to be an eDective treatment for patients.
+Aldara is a cream containing the active ingredient imiquimod (5%).
+This ingredient is active against anogenital pre-cancerous lesions called high-grade squamous intraepithelial lesions (HSIL).
+Treatment with Aldara for HSIL is considered to be “off-label.”
+This means that it is being prescribed for a condition or in a manner not included in the original studies used for regulatory approval, but studies have shown this to be an effective treatment for patients.

 Aldara cream may cure or improve your condition, but it does not work for everybody.
-If this does not work, we will oDer you alternative treatments such as topical trichloroacetic acid (TCA) or laser ablation.
+If this does not work, we will offer you alternative treatments such as topical trichloroacetic acid (TCA) or laser ablation.

-This treatment may not work if you have a weakened immune system due to a particular health
+This treatment may not work if you have a weakened immune system due to a particular health condition or because you are on medication or treatment that suppresses your immune system.

 How should I apply the cream?